Furtei

-Furtei is a comune (municipality) in the Province of South Sardinia in the Italian region Sardinia, located about 40 km northwest of Cagliari and about 4 km east of Sanluri.
+Furtei is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 40 km northwest of Cagliari and about 4 km east of Sanluri.
 As of 31 December 2004, it had a population of 1,657 and an area of 26.1 km2.

 Furtei borders the following municipalities: Guasila, Samassi, Sanluri, Segariu, Serrenti, Villamar.